JayInnn/Data-Structure/README.md

 Refer to the book --**Fundamentals of Data Structure in C**

 ## Chapter 1
+Attention: the most important thing, in this chapter, is the difference between iteration and recursive.
 1. Selection sort
 2. Binary search: iteration and recursive
 3. Permutation